A Bike-and-Hike Leaf Peeping Weekend

 Toast the day with a fine French dinner on the outdoor patio at Irvington-on-Hudson’s Red Hat on the River while you watch the sunset over the Hudson.

-If you have energy for one more adventure, embrace the season’s spooky side with one of several themed evening tours of the Sleepy Hollow Cemetery.
-Fall offerings include the Classic Evening Lantern Tour, Bicentennial Blues and Mary Shelley’s Frankenstein and many sell out in advance, so reserve early.
+If you have energy for one more adventure, register for one of several themed evening tours of the Sleepy Hollow Cemetery.
+Fall offerings include the Classic Evening Lantern Tour and Murder & Mayhem.
+Many sell out in advance, so reserve early.

 Day Two:

-It’s time for the morning show, and Bedford’s Mianus River Gorge Preserve offers another great vantage point for peak foliage.
-Its hiking trails wind through woodlands 40 feet above the Mianus River to the Reservoir Overlook and Havermeyer Falls.
+Next, it’s time to continue enjoying nature's fall color morning show, and Bedford’s Mianus River Gorge Preserve offers another great vantage point for peak foliage.
+Its hiking trails wind through woodlands 40 feet above the Mianus River to the Reservoir Overlook and Havermeyer Falls, providing breathtaking views.

-Brunch in Bedford brings the adventure to a close—make it a special one at the Old Post Inn’s The Barn.
-Recipient of a Michelin Guide 2021 Plate Award, The Barn earns raves for its locavore menu, casual ambience and lovely outdoor dining area.
+Brunch in Bedford brings the adventure to a close—make it a special one at the Bedford Post Barn.
+The converted sunlit barn offers a tranquil escape overlooking pristine woodlands.

 Customize it: Governor Mario M. Cuomo Bridge Path and Bicycle Sundays on the Bronx River Parkway also offer prime leaf peeping opportunities and make great alternatives or additions to your hike and bike itinerary.